E93: Twitter whistleblower, cloud security vulnerabilities, student debt forgiveness & more

 TL;DR

-• Biden administration announces student loan forgiveness program, sparking debate about economic impact and fairness of the policy
+• Biden administration announces student loan forgiveness program forgiving up to $20,000 in debt, sparking debate about inflation and fiscal responsibility

 Episode Recap